 Group C courses are conducted in English and are open to students without previous study of Italian.
 Majors in Italian are required to read the material and write their papers in Italian.

 A critical reading of Dante's Divine Comedy and selections from the minor works, with an attempt to place Dante's work in the intellectual and social context of the late Middle Ages by relating literature to philosophical, theological, and political concerns.
-One discussion section conducted in Italian.
+No knowledge of Italian required.
+Course conducted in English.
 HU Tr